CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-KVM.md

    VM, run `vagrant status NAME`.
    ```

-   You must run all Vagrant commands performed against a simulation, such as `vagrant up` or `vagrant destroy, from the directory that contains the Vagrantfile.
+   You must run all Vagrant commands performed against a simulation, such as `vagrant up` or `vagrant destroy`, from the directory that contains the Vagrantfile.

 5. Bring up all the images with `--provider libvirt`: